Wreck of SS Admella

 Melbourne, on 25 June, 1860.

-A Commission appointed to inquire into the loss of the Admella decided the principal cause was a strong inshore current,
+A Commission appointed to inquire into the loss of the Admella

-adding that the Bombay was probably fortunate not to suffer
+adding that the Bombay was probably fortunate not

 And what became of the remains of the Admella?
-Late in August

-very calm.
+was seldom very calm.

 In 1860 the remains were sold again to R Anderson, of Mount